[Analysis] Is geothermal energy the climate fix everyone forgot?

 Much of this will have to come from private investors, so it remains to be seen whether enough incentives have been built in to get to this number.

-On a deeper level, this means that to achieve the 2040 targets, 'Electrifying Everything' means plan-makers have to work as efficiently as possible to achieve the 2040 targets.
+On a deeper level, this means that to achieve the 2040 targets and 'Electrifying Everything', plan-makers have to work as efficiently as possible.

 This is where geothermal energy comes in.